IHE/RAD.IMR/input/pagecontent/volume-1.md

 ### 1:52.4.2 Use Cases

 The IMR Profile encodes multimedia content in diagnostic reports such that later the user can interact with the linked multimedia content in the reports.

-Note that the IMR Profile is focused on intra-enterprise use cases.
-Other inter-enterprise use cases may be supported in future updates.
-The design of the IMR does not prohibit addressing inter-enterprise use cases in the future.

 #### 1:52.4.2.1 Use Case 1: Pre-Rendered Report